 4- What’s That Smell?

-Sewage odors are a sign that the septic tank needs to be pumped -or that more serious damage is present.
-Since you’re unfamiliar with the property, is really a gamble to determine which of the problems it is.
+Sewage odors sign that the septic tank needs to be pumped -or that more serious damage is present.
+Since you’re unfamiliar with the property, it is really a gamble to determine its problems.

 5- Is the Home Insulated?